2mol/juricho.me/content/zurich-table.md

 <div class="clearfix"></div>

 Congratulations, you now have all five pieces needed!
-Hopefully they are square and flat where they should be.
+Hopefully they are square and flat in all the right places.

-{{ image(url="/img/zurich-table/final-parts.jpg", text="ta-da") }}
+{{ image(url="/img/zurich-table/final-parts.jpg") }}

 ### dovetails